cslmath/champlainww.ca/docs/authors/author-tips-gotchas.md

 # Tips for WeBWorK Authors: Gotchas

-Some things to watch out for when authoring WeBWorK problems:
+Some things to watch out for when authoring WeBWorK problems.

 ## Perl variable with a negative value used in a (perl) formula